kuntiik/DetectionFramework/README.md

 ```

 ## Hyper-parameter search
 This framework supports hyper-parameter search powered by Optuna.
-Optuna is a optimization toolbox, that uses methods shuch as Tree-structured Parzen Estimator to propose hyper-parameters to use in the next trial.
+Optuna is an optimization toolbox that uses methods such as Tree-structured Parzen Estimator to propose hyper-parameters to use in the next trial.
 The history of runs is kept in SQL database.
-You can optimization on multiple machines if you specify the path to you SQL storage.
+You can do the optimization on multiple computer even mutliple nodes if you specify the path to you SQL storage.
 There are mutliple options how to use optuna by this framework.
  ```{bash}
  pyhton run.py -m hprarams_search=<config from hparams_search folder>
  ```
  This is the fastest possible approach to setup, but Optuna will have limited capabilities.
-There will be no prunning available and search-space configuration is limited.
+There will be no pruning available, and search-space configuration is limited.
 The search space is defined in the .yaml config file.
  <br>
  ```{bash}
  python optimize_optuna.py
  ```
  Will launch multi-process Optuna search.
 You need to modify the content of this file (specify search-space and config overrides).
-This is discouraged approach, since there are situations, when single or more processes freeze.
+This is a discouraged approach since there are situations when single or more processes freeze.
 I am working on fixing this issue.

  <br>

  ```{bash}
  python optuna_single_process.py
  ```
- In this setting optuna launches single optimization process.
+ In this setting, optuna launches a single optimization process.
 You can run this file multiple times to get faster optimization results.
-The scaling of number of computers should have near-linear impact on search time.
-If you run this on multiple nodes you need to provide database, that is accessible by all nodes.
+The scaling of the number of computers should have a near-linear impact on search time.
+If you run this on multiple nodes, you need to provide a database that is accessible to all nodes.